alestrunda/notifier/README.md

 Clone this repo.
 In Chrome navigate to the extenstions page `chrome://extensions/` and click button `Load unpacked` (make sure you have *Developer mode* on otherwise the button will be hidden) and select this folder.

+To change the settings go to the "Details" of the extension and click on the "Extension options" link.

 ## Credits

 Sounds from [Notification Sounds](https://notificationsounds.com/).